-– Use EZOfficeInventory’s mobile app to bulk scan QR Codes/Barcodes and do a checkout (or take more actions)
+- Using EZOfficeInventory’s mobile app to bulk scan labels and take actions.

-b) Have to create Barcodes for your items?
-If you want to create barcodes afresh, add a unique sequence of numbers in the Identification Number fields.
-Then create a Print Label template that prints barcodes instead of QR Codes.
-Here are more details on label designing.
+B) You have to create Barcodes for your items: If you want to create Barcodes afresh, add a unique sequence of numbers in the Identification Number fields of items.
+Next, create a Print Label template for your Barcodes.
+Here are more details on label designing and printing.

 Tip: Smaller barcode sequences get scanned quicker.

 Choosing the Right Barcode Scanner

 Any Barcode scanner that connects to a computer via USB, Bluetooth, etc., can be used with EZOfficeInventory.
 Three important things to look for when choosing the scanner are as follows: